 This post explains what’s involved in requesting raw footage from your Dream Engine shoot.
 It outlines what raw footage is, why it looks different from a finished video, and what to consider before deciding if it’s right for your team.

 At Dream Engine, where possible, we provide clients with raw footage from their shoots.
-We know it can be valuable if you plan to create future edits or archive every shot we captured.
+We know it can be valuable if you plan to create future edits or want to archive everything we captured.

-Before we share the files, it’s essential to understand what you’ll be receiving and what’s involved in handling it.
+Before we share the files, it’s important to understand what you’ll be receiving and what’s involved in handling it.
 Raw footage isn’t like a finished video that plays easily on your laptop.
-It’s professional material created for post-production, and there are a few things you should know before requesting it.
+It’s professional material created for video editing, and there are a few things worth knowing before requesting it.

 1. The Files Are Very Large

-Raw video files occupy a substantial amount of storage space.
-A single project can easily reach hundreds of gigabytes.
+Raw video files take up a significant amount of storage space.
+A single project can easily run into hundreds of gigabytes.

 This means:

-You’ll need a fast and stable internet connection to download it.
+- You’ll need a fast and stable internet connection to download the files.

-The download process can take many hours, or even days, depending on your internet speed.
+- The transfer can take many hours, or even days, depending on your internet speed.

-You’ll need ample hard drive space to store and back up your data.
+- You’ll need ample hard drive space to store and back up the footage.

-If your team plans to work with the material, use large-capacity drives and reliable backup systems.
+If your team plans to work with the material, large-capacity drives and a reliable backup system are essential.

 2. The Footage Will Look Flat or “Grey”

-When you first open the files, you might notice that the images look pale, flat, or washed out.
+When you first open the files, the images may look pale or washed out.
 This is intentional.
-We shoot in a professional colour profile called LOG, which captures a broader range of detail in both bright and dark areas.
+Our videographers shoot in a professional colour profile called LOG, which captures a wider range of detail in both highlights and shadows.

-Shooting in LOG enables us to achieve the polished, cinematic look you see in our finished videos.
+Shooting in LOG allows us to create the polished, cinematic look you see in the final edit.

 If you or your team plan to edit the raw footage, you’ll need to:

-Use an editing program that supports LOG footage, such as Adobe Premiere Pro, DaVinci Resolve, or Final Cut Pro.
+- Use editing software that supports LOG footage, such as Adobe Premiere Pro, DaVinci Resolve, or Final Cut Pro.

-Without applying a LUT, the footage will continue to look grey and flat, which can be confusing if you haven’t worked with LOG before.
+Without applying a LUT, the footage will continue to look flat, which can be confusing if you haven’t worked with LOG material before.

 3. You’ll Need the Right Software and Hardware

-We record using professional video codecs that deliver excellent quality and flexibility in post-production.
-To view and edit these files properly, your computer must be sufficiently powerful and correctly configured.
+We record using professional video codecs that offer flexibility and quality in post-production.
+To view and edit these files properly, your computer needs to be appropriately specified.

-A graphics card and processor capable of handling 4K or higher resolution footage.
+- A processor and graphics card capable of handling 4K or higher resolution footage.

-If you’re unsure whether your system can handle the files, we can advise you before we transfer them.
+If you’re unsure whether your system can handle the files, we’re happy to advise you before transferring them.

 4. Support Beyond Delivery

-We’re happy to supply raw footage whenever you need it.
-However, please note that technical support and troubleshooting are not included in the standard delivery.
+We’re happy to supply raw footage when requested.
+However, technical support and troubleshooting are not included in standard delivery.

-If you’d like help setting up your editing system, installing codecs, or working with LOG footage, we can provide this as an additional service.
-Our team can also prepare the material in a more accessible format for an extra fee.
+If you’d like help setting up your editing environment, installing codecs, or working with LOG footage, this can be provided as an additional service.
+We can also prepare the footage in a more accessible format if needed.

-If downloading isn’t practical, we can purchase a hard drive on your behalf and have it couriered directly to you.
-This avoids long download times and ensures you receive the full-quality files quickly and securely.
+If downloading the files isn’t practical, we can supply a hard drive and have it couriered directly to you.
+This avoids long download times and ensures you receive the full-quality files securely.

-Please note that this service is beyond the scope of the original project and is charged separately.
-If you’d like us to handle this for you, contact us for a quote, and we’ll provide the most efficient option for your needs.
+Please note that this service sits outside the scope of the original project and is charged separately.
+If you’d like us to handle this for you, contact us for a quote and we’ll recommend the most efficient option.

 Next Steps

-We want to help you get the most value from your video production.
+We want you to get the most value from your video production.
 Understanding what’s involved in working with raw footage will help you decide whether it’s the right option for your team.

 Ryan Spanger is the founder and managing director of Dream Engine, a Melbourne-based video production company established in 2002.
 With more than two decades of experience, Ryan has helped leading Australian businesses, government departments, and non-profits communicate their message with clarity and impact through video.
 He’s known for his strategic approach, reliable process, and commitment to producing videos that deliver measurable results.